 - If your recital is off-campus, please contact us for a quote

 - You must contact us at least two weeks prior to your recital date.
-An additional late fee of $30 may apply for requests made with less than two weeks’ notice.
+We cannot guarantee availability for requests made with less than two weeks’ notice.
 Recital recording fees are non-refundable

 - We accept all major credit cards (Visa, MasterCard, American Express and Discover), check or cash (exact change only)